OrdumLTD/mvp-api/readme.md

 GET url/organizations/:id/proposals - Read all the proposals an organization has published GET (auth) url/organizations/:id  - Returns your organizations profile.

-POST url/organizations/ - Creates an organization
-POST url/organizations/login - Logs in (send JWT) an organizion (returns Organization's JSON + token) POST (auth) url/organizations/logout - Logs out the organization form the current device (deletes the token) POST (auth) url/organizations/logoutAll - Logs out form ALL devices.
+POST url/organizations/ - Creates an organization (returns JWT) POST url/organizations/login - Logs in (returns JWT) an organizion (returns Organization's JSON + token) POST (auth) url/organizations/logout - Logs out the organization form the current device (deletes the token) POST (auth) url/organizations/logoutAll - Logs out form ALL devices.

+POST (auth) url/organizations/addteammember - Add a teammember to a waiting list.
+If the teammember makes a requst to this organization's :id, and they are in this list, they will be added to it. (supposed to work with an email invite)

+### Individuals

+GET url/individuals/:id

+POST url/individuals/ - Create an individual (returns JWT) POST (auth) url/individuals/login - Logs in a user.
+POST (auth) url/individuals/logout - Logs out a user

+POST (auth) url/individuals/signup/:id - Makes a request to on organization (by id).
+If the individual's id is in their waiting list, the individaul will now be a teammember of this organization

 ### Proposals